 General Purchase of Services Policy Statement

-The Frank D. Lanterman Regional Center may purchase services and supports for children and adults with developmental disabilities or children under the age of 3 who have conditions which put them at risk of developmental disability ("clients") when such services and supports will:
+The Frank D. Lanterman Regional Center may purchase services and supports for children and adults with developmental disabilities or children under the age of 3, or under the age of 5 with provisional eligibility, who have conditions that put them at risk of developmental disability ("clients") when such services and supports will:

 - Prevent or alleviate the developmental disability